aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/endeditablerange/_index.md

 ### Remarks

-Use this overload during creating nested editable ranges.Editable range in a document can overlap and span any range.
-To create a valid editable range you need to call both [`StartEditableRange`](../starteditablerange) and [`EndEditableRange`](../endeditablerange) or `EndEditableRange` methods.Badly formed editable range will be ignored when the document is saved.
+Use this overload during creating nested editable ranges.

+Editable range in a document can overlap and span any range.
+To create a valid editable range you need to call both [`StartEditableRange`](../starteditablerange) and [`EndEditableRange`](../endeditablerange) or `EndEditableRange` methods.

+Badly formed editable range will be ignored when the document is saved.

 ### Examples